 - Notice FUD early and react accordingly.
 If you think the price of a coin will drop irrationally, set your stops and be prepared to buy back in on the dip.

-Thus, while we want to avoid any specific investing advice here and keep things very general, there is one bit of good advice I can give you: Don’t make trades based on your own fear.
-However, if you predict that others will be reacting to fear, calibrate your trading strategy accordingly.
-Simply put, say no to FOMO, but consider the effects of FUD.
+Thus, while we want to avoid any specific investment advice here and keep things very general, there is one bit of good advice I can give you: Don’t make trades based on your fear.
+However, if you predict that others will react to fear, calibrate your trading strategy accordingly.
+In summary, say no to FOMO, but consider the effects of FUD.